Brain Health

 2. Therapies Targeting Underlying Causes:

 • Gene therapy: This approach involves introducing healthy genes into brain cells to potentially alter the course of the disease.
-Gene therapy for dementia is still in its early stages, but it holds promise for future treatment options.
+Gene therapy for dementia is still in its early signs, but it holds promise for future treatment options.

 • Stem cell therapy: Researchers are exploring the potential of stem cells to repair damaged brain tissue and promote the growth of new neurons.
 While this field is actively being investigated, there are still ethical and safety considerations to address.